 Auditor Classes and Courses Overview

 Auditors examine a company's finances, prepare tax statements and ensure that fraud is not being committed.
-Auditor courses and classes are typically taken through a degree program in finance, auditing, business management or accounting at the bachelor's or master's degree level.
-Classes may also be offered as short professional development sessions.
+Auditor courses are available to be taken alone or as part of a full degree program.

 Introductory auditor classes are designed for students with little or no previous auditing experience.
 Students learn the basics of internal auditing, such as ensuring that taxes have been paid and looking at a company's books.
 Introductory auditor classes are usually taken at the beginning of a degree program.